Ruslando/ruslan-homepage/index.md

       More recently I have been really enganged in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications.

-      #### *Academic*

-      The coursework and projects have exposed me to a wide variety of fields such as software development, databases, game development, machine learning and (a little bit of) networking.

-      In a project competition hosted by our university, our team of six people has created an Android application which helps adults with children who suffer from anaphylactic shocks, give better and faster first aid and guide them through critical steps.
-Our project won 1st place (out of six) in the bachelors category of the competition.
-You can learn more in the project in the project tab.

       #### *Programming languages and libraries*